BriefRobotics/sketchbot/docs/roomba.md

 ![Follow wall def](media/follow_wall_def.png)

 This way we can ask the turtle to carry out this behavior temporarily and then resume the _normal_ behavior of randomly exploring.
-Notice the use of [recursion](recursion.md) here.
+Notice the use of recursion here, [which we learned earlier](recursion.md) here.

 ![Roomba behavior sketch](media/roomba_behavior_sketch.png)
 ![Roomba behavior sim](media/roomba_behavior_sim.png)